Undergraduate College Admissions Assistance

 Young adults have long days and they work hard at school.
 There should be opportunities for them to find joy and direction in their personal lives.
 It is my hope that your student’s passion for learning and involvement in activities outside the classroom continues throughout the school year and prepares them for a seamless transition from high school to their undergraduate community.
 Independence and intrinsic-motivation are achieved over many years; they aren’t provided in the freshman dorm welcome package!

 In addition to the many extracurricular organizations offered at your high school (DECA, FBLA, FIRST Robotics, Speech/Debate, NACLO, HOSA, Model UN, Math Competition, Young Arts, Band/Orchestra, Hackathon & even Gaming!), there are many additional ways for students to explore potential interests beyond formal high school options.

 It’s not too early (Freshman) or too late (Seniors) to set goals, build solid time management and learning strategies, and discover a hidden academic strength.
 I invite you to learn more about my role in helping to build your student’s plan!

-COMPREHENSIVE COLLEGE APPLICATION and EDUCATIONAL CONSULTING
+COMPREHENSIVE COLLEGE APPLICATION and EDUCATIONAL CONSULTING for Success

-Personalized Attention From an Experienced University Expert
+Personalized College Advising Attention From an Experienced University Expert

 The comprehensive package is recommended for students who will benefit and appreciate unlimited personalized and focused support and attention throughout high school and the college application process, including ongoing academic support throughout high school.